 1. Posting an Update

-Posting relevant updates to your “Activity Feed” is a relatively quick and easy way to stay top-of-mind with your network – which should include employees at your target companies and recruiters, along with your various professional contacts.
+Posting relevant updates to your feed is a relatively quick and easy way to stay top-of-mind with your network – which should include employees at your target companies and recruiters, along with your various professional and personal contacts.

 Get into a routine of posting updates once a week, or at least a few times a month.